We're aiming to simplify the process of creating excellent research that will help move your team forward.

 - Journeys - A test that allows you to see how people make decisions about how they shop for particular product or service across websites.

 Asking users to think out loud as they work is an option with any test type.
-It can be a great way to get visibility into what people are thinking.
 Choosing it as an option adds $5 per participant on to your test, so only do it if you're going to have time to review the responses in depth.

 Thinking aloud can be chosen as an option on the first step of the study create process.